zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-adb/oml-notebooks/oml-notebooks.md

 	![Notebooks in left navigation menu](images/notebooks_left_nav_pane.png)

 6. The Classification DT 1 notebook is now listed on the Notebooks page, as shown in the screenshot.
-Click it to open the notebook in the Notebooks editor and work on it.
+Click it to open the notebook in the Notebooks editor.
+Note that you will run this notebook in the subsequent steps.

 	![Notebook listed](images/notebook_listed.png)